FelipeACXavier/PhD/content/Standalone notes/Twin Peaks Process.md

 date: 2024-11-01
 description: The Twin Peaks Model is used in software development to iteratively develop the architecture and the requirements.
 Both “peaks” are equally important.
 draft: false
-image: /static/background/wave.jpg
+image: /static/background/boat.jpeg
-position: 50% 50%
+position: 50% 70%
 tags:
-  - Year 1
+  - Standalone
 ---

 <div class="caption-img-container">